addoxy/MailYard/README.md

 ## Email Client Compatibility

-Emails built with MailYard are compatible with widely used email providers because it uses React Email, ensuring your designs work across:
+Emails built with MailMoss are compatible with widely used email providers because it uses React Email, ensuring your designs work across:

 - Gmail
 - Outlook